 Two-way voice was one of the first commercial applications of radio technology.
 In 1933, the first two- way mobile radio system was installed in patrol cars of the Bayonne, New Jersey police department.
 Since then, two-way radio has moved beyond the realm of public safety to become an invaluable tool for mobile professionals in a wide range of enterprises.
 The term “two-way radio” conjures up a variety of images.

 Many people think of public safety officers using expensive equipment and licensed spectrum to convey mission-critical information at the site of an incident.
 Others think of hobbyists and sales clerks using low-cost, low-power “walkie talkies” in the unlicensed spectrum to keep in touch over relatively short distances.

 In the same way that digital technology has transformed other media, it’s now revolutionizing the way mobile professionals communicate in the field.
-Like the digitization of music, TV and other traditionally analog media, digital two-way radio technology offers several advantages over the analog systems of the past.
-For example, compared to analog two-way radio, digital two-way radio can offer greater spectral efficiency for higher calling capacity, enhanced voice quality at the farthest margins of the RF range, and more reliable coverage – making it easier to hear and understand conversations, even at long range and in difficult environments.
+Like the digitization of music, TV and other traditionally analogue media, digital two-way radio technology offers several advantages over the analogue systems of the past.
+For example, compared to an analogue two-way radio, two-way digital radio can offer greater spectral efficiency for higher calling capacity, enhanced voice quality at the farthest margins of the RF range, and more reliable coverage – making it easier to hear and understand conversations, even at long range and in difficult environments.